NuriEraySahin/django-sql-middleware-package-demo-project/roadmaps/django_roadmap.md

   <br>
   <ul><i>Model Relationships</i></ul>
   <div style="margin-left:5%">
   The Django ORM provides support for several forms of relationships between models, such as OneToOne, ForeignKey, ManyToMany, and GenericForeignKey.
-These links enable the creation of intricate data models capable of representing a diverse array of real-world circumstances.
+These relationships enable the creation of intricate data models capable of representing a diverse array of real-world circumstances.

  <div style="margin-top:3%">In order to establish a connection between two models, you have the option to utilize a ForeignKey, ManyToManyField, OneToOneField, or GenericForeignKey field within the model's definition.
 Each field type denotes a distinct form of association between the models.</div>